-Cost of Moving from New York City to Orlando
+Cost of Moving from New York City to Florida

-A long distance move can be costly and that’s why it’s important to work with a moving company that is both professional and affordable.
-The average cost of a move from New York City to Florida is anywhere from $3000-$6000.
-The average cost to move with Allied is $3121.63.
-Of course there are many variables that will determine the exact cost such as exact distance of the move, the number of items being moved, and additional services such as packing and unpacking.
+Of course there are many variables that will determine the exact cost such as distance of the move, the number of items being moved, and additional services such as packing and unpacking.
 The best way to get an accurate quote is by using our Instaquote listed above.

 How to Move from New York City to Florida

-Call today for more information or get a quote using our Instaquote!
+Call today for more information or get a quote using our Instaquote above!

 - Work with a dedicated move consultant to coordinate details

 - Audit all items and belongings before the movers arrive

 - Properly handle vehicle registration, driver's license and voter registration after relocating

 - Consult a legal professional to understand state-specific regulations